 Residential trips are also a great way to form new skills.
-Pupils gain a whole range of interpersonal skills including leadership abilities, team building, trust and respect.
-They gain a whole range of experiences which leads to greater self confidence, self-esteem and resilience.
-We find that some children who don’t have much confidence in their abilities in class may excel on a residential trip which will improve their performance and friendships back at school.
+Pupils gain a whole range of interpersonal skills including leadership abilities, team building, trust and respect, which leads to greater self-confidence, self-esteem and resilience.
+We find that some children who don’t have much confidence in their abilities in class may excel on a residential trip, which will improve their performance and friendships back at school.

 Residential trips may include ‘Bushcraft’ experiences, camping in pods or safari-style tents, enjoying activities including, wilderness cookery, fire lighting and orienteering.
 Outdoors activity camps, where they can build bonds with their classmates on during teambuilding activities including the Leap of Faith.
 All residentials are organised for the appropriate length of time and level of actvities for each age group from Year 3 up.
 Year 6 enjoy a week long ‘Primary to Secondary Transition’ course to help them feel more confident, more self-aware and ready for anything.
 Even a new school!